Table of Contents[Hide][Show]

 Whole coconut milk serves as a wonderful substitute for milk in many recipes, does it not?

-Why not make a healthy sweetened condensed milk recipe with coconut milk instead?
+Solution: Make healthy sweetened condensed milk with coconut milk

 Coconut milk has very little protein (less than a single gram in a can of whole coconut milk) so the denaturing problem is no longer an issue like it is with dairy milk.
 In addition, making a healthy sweetened condensed milk with coconut milk affords you the freedom to choose a whole, unrefined sweetener instead of white sugar and the natural sweetness of coconut milk permits less sweetener to be used!

 So bring on those recipes using sweetened condensed milk!
 You will love the taste of this sweetened condensed milk recipe and how you don’t feel tired and congested after eating it!

-One word of advice: It is my experience that substituting sweetened condensed coconut milk for dairy sweetened condensed milk at a 1:1 ratio does not appreciably change the flavor of the recipe but it will probably extend the baking time a bit.
+In my experience, substituting sweetened condensed coconut milk for dairy sweetened condensed milk at a 1:1 ratio does not appreciably change the flavor of the recipe.
+However, it will probably extend the baking time a bit.
 For example, most key lime pie recipes say to bake at 350F for only 15 minutes if using canned sweetened condensed milk.
 But, if you use sweetened condensed coconut milk, I’ve found that 30 minutes at 350F is required for the pie to fully bake.
-So be flexible with your baking time when using sweetened condensed coconut milk and adjust as needed.
+As a result, be prepared to adjust your recipes with regard to baking time when using sweetened condensed coconut milk.